 Foreign languages taught for credit at IUPUI include the courses offered by the three departments of French, German, and Spanish, as well as all other foreign languages that have not yet developed into programs or departments.
-The programs offered in French, German, and Spanish can be found under those departments listed alphabetically in this bulletin.
+The programs offered in French, German, and Spanish can be found under those departments listed alphabetically in this bulletin; Courses in ancient Greek and Latin will be found under the heading for Classical Studies.